-Salsa verde.
-It’s one of my favorite things in the entire world.
+Salsa verde is one of my favorite things in the entire world.
 Chile peppers, tomatillos, and onions get a nice char under the broiler, on the grill, or in a pan, developing a wonderful, smoky flavor.
 The tomatillos get cored, and the peppers seeded (you can leave seeds in according to how hot you like your salsa).
 Then they go for a whirl in the food processor with salt, pepper, and a fistful of cilantro (or not, if you’re a genetic cilantro hater).
 And that’s it!
 SO EASY.

 The Green Chiles